oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-migration-workbench/migrate-to-adb/migrate-to-adb.md

     - Created directory object "MWB_DIR" in the source database pointing to this directory
     - Granted read and write privileges on the directory object to user EXP\_USER in the source database
 - Compare performance requirement

-    Migrating a database can change the execution plans of SQL statements, resulting in a significant impact on SQL performance, resulting in performance degradation.
-SQL Performance Analyzer can review and help correct these issues.

     SQL Performance Analyzer (SPA) automates the process of assessing the overall effect of a change on the  SQL workload by identifying performance divergence for each SQL statement.
 A report that shows the net impact on workload performance due to the change is provided.
 For regressed SQL statements, SQL Performance Analyzer also provides appropriate execution plan details along with tuning recommendations.
 As a result, you can remedy any negative outcome before the end-users are affected.
 Furthermore, you can validate -with time and cost savings- that migration will result in net improvement.